Published September 18, 2025

 Real-World Impact

-For commercial shipbuilders specifically, ThunderGraph addresses the core challenge identified earlier: the disconnect between design and construction.
+For commercial shipbuilders specifically, ThunderGraph addresses the disconnect between design and construction.
 By creating dynamic models that capture design intent and maintain traceability throughout the project lifecycle, shipyards can:

 - Front-load design work and catch issues before steel is cut